Noal Cohen's Jazz History Website

 In the 1960s, Charles returned to his other passion in life, sailing.
 He currently resides in Riverhead, NY (after many years in Greenport, on the north fork of Long Island).
 For years, he was occupied with the maintenance and operation of the Mary E, an historic 72-foot clipper schooner built in 1906.
 He sold that vessel recently (January 2007) and now conducts tours of the Peconic Bay estuary on the historic skipjack Pilgrim.

 An article written by me, entitled "New Directions Revisited - The Rich and Unique Legacy of Teddy Charles" was published in the July/August, 2000 issue (No. 292) of Coda Magazine, pp. 22-29.
 The text of this article (without the selected discography, now superseded by the complete discography above) can be accessed in English and Spanish (thanks to Fernando Ortiz de Urbina).

 Please email me with any additions, corrections or comments.

-I am grateful to the folks at The Rutgers Institute of Jazz Studies and to Bill Damm, Sid Gribetz, Jim Harrod, Alois Maul, John Pickworth, Michel Ruppli, Guy Kopelowicz, Cees Mentink, Dan Skea, Uwe Weiler, Pierre-Marie Le Conte, Mark Cantor, Luke Kaven, Chris Byars, Bob Hovey, Erin Nekervis, Danny Flam, Doug Pomeroy and T.P.
+I am grateful to the folks at The Rutgers Institute of Jazz Studies and to Bill Damm, Sid Gribetz, Jim Harrod, Alois Maul, John Pickworth, Michel Ruppli, Guy Kopelowicz, Cees Mentink, Dan Skea, Uwe Weiler, Pierre-Marie Le Conte, Mark Cantor, Luke Kaven, Chris Byars, Bob Hovey, Erin Nekervis, Danny Flam, Doug Pomeroy, Bob Sunenblick and T.P.
 Uschanov for providing source materials and information.